CanelaSoftware/cassiaDB_docs/docs/BatchRead.md

 This function reads a list of records and returns those records' contents.

 ## Inputs
 * **pDataA** *(Array)* - A multidimensional array, where the first key is a tableID that maps to another array where the keys are recordIDs, and the elements are empty.
-There must be at one tableID key in the array.
+There must be at least one tableID key in the array.
     * [tableID] *(Key)* - Key is the table's ID, maps to subarray of record IDs.
     	* [cdbRecordID 1] *(Key)* - Key that is the cdbRecordID of the first record to be read, or "*" to read all records in a table.
     		* empty - The value of the corresponding key must be empty.